Telefonica/iot-utils/README.md

 Set-Service sshd -StartupType Automatic
 ```
 Or manually:
-Start the service and/or configure automatic start:
+- Start the service and/or configure automatic start:
-Go to Control Panel > System and Security > Administrative Tools and open Services.
+- Go to Control Panel > System and Security > Administrative Tools and open Services.
 Locate SSHD service.
-If you want the server to start automatically when your machine is started: Go to Action > Properties.
-In the Properties dialog, change Startup type to Automatic and confirm.
+- If you want the server to start automatically when your machine is started: Go to Action > Properties.
+- In the Properties dialog, change Startup type to Automatic and confirm.
-Start the SSHD service by clicking the Start the service.
+- Start the SSHD service by clicking the Start the service.

-- In your Windows account profile folder (typically in C:\Users\username\.ssh)
+In your Windows account profile folder (typically in C:\Users\username\.ssh):
-Create the .ssh folder (for the authorized_keys file) in your Windows account profile folder (typically in C:\Users\username\.ssh).
+- Create the .ssh folder (for the authorized_keys file) in your Windows account profile folder (typically in C:\Users\username\.ssh).
-Do not change permissions for the .ssh and the authorized_keys.
+- Do not change permissions for the .ssh and the authorized_keys.
-Configure authorized_keys file and store the PEM file in .ssh folder.
+- Configure authorized_keys file and store the PEM file in .ssh folder.

-- Test ssh connection
+* Test ssh connection
 ```
 Enter in Windows console
 ssh user@winmachine